-Many people are unaware of the fantastically vibrant colors diamonds are available in.
-As opposed to the regular colorless stones, they can also be found in Red, Violet, Pink, Blue, Yellow, Green, Orange, Purple, Champagne, Gray, Fancy White, and Fancy Black.
+Many people are unaware of the fantastically vibrant colours diamonds are available in.
+As opposed to the regular colourless stones, they can also be found in Red, Violet, Pink, Blue, Yellow, Green, Orange, Purple, Champagne, Gray, Fancy White, and Fancy Black.

 Are Black Diamonds Real?

 There are black diamonds, and there are Natural Fancy Black Diamonds.
-Though both types are real, the black color in the first group is not natural.
+Though both types are real, the black colour in the first group is not natural.
 It is the result of heating treatments.
-Natural Fancy Black Diamonds on the other hand are found in the rough with the same black color they display when they are bought.
-Needless to say the real appeal and value in black diamonds is in their unique and rare color, which is only the case if they are found this way.
+Natural Fancy Black Diamonds on the other hand are found in the rough with the same black colour they display when they are bought.
+Needless to say the real appeal and value in black diamonds is in their unique and rare colour, which is only the case if they are found this way.

 Are Black Diamonds Expensive?

 Natural black diamonds are quite affordable, but obviously it depends on the size sought after.
 Heated black diamonds are less expensive and the demand is quite low as most prefer the real thing.
 In general, the prices run from around $300 per carat.
 Fancy Black Diamonds will cost anywhere from $3,000 to $5,000 per carat.

 What are Black Diamonds?
 How are they Made?

 Black diamonds are opaque diamonds with a black colour that come in only one colour-intensity: Fancy Black, unlike the characteristic of colour in other colour diamonds.
 Only two other diamond colours come in just the Fancy intensity, and these are White and Red diamonds.
 Fancy White diamonds are also similar in that they are opaque, although Red diamonds do not share this characteristic.